Skip to main content

 6. Children of staff

-7. Children who are due to transfer and live outside the area served by the school who attend a school within St Benet’s MAT at the opening date of the admissions round.
+7. Children who live outside the area served by the school who attend a school within St Benet’s MAT at the opening date of the admissions round.